oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_autonomous_database_actions_module.rst

 - Perform actions on an AutonomousDatabase resource in Oracle Cloud Infrastructure
 - For *action=deregister_autonomous_database_data_safe*, asynchronously deregisters this Autonomous Database with Data Safe.
+- For *action=fail_over*, initiates a failover the specified Autonomous Database to a standby.
 - For *action=generate_autonomous_database_wallet*, creates and downloads a wallet for the specified Autonomous Database.
 - For *action=register_autonomous_database_data_safe*, asynchronously registers this Autonomous Database with Data Safe.
 - For *action=restart*, restarts the specified Autonomous Database.
-Restart supported only for databases using dedicated Exadata infrastructure.
 - For *action=restore*, restores an Autonomous Database based on the provided request parameters.
 - For *action=start*, starts the specified Autonomous Database.
 - For *action=stop*, stops the specified Autonomous Database.
+- For *action=switchover*, initiates a switchover of the specified Autonomous Database to the associated standby database.
+Applicable only to databases with Autonomous Data Guard enabled.

 ..
 Aliases